zinartcode/lem-in/README.md

 ## How to use

 lem-in takes commands on stdin.
-Tests and sample maps can be found in folder.
+Tests and sample maps can be found in folder ***maps***.

 ```
-Usage: ./lem-in  < test_map
+Usage: ./lem-in  < maps/filename

 ```